Makmot Otto: Early life and education

 Otto was born in Agago District, Acholi sub-region, on 2 August 1978.
 The son of Mzee Aldo Davidson Otto and Veronica Adong Otto, he was raised in a Catholic family of the Acholi.
-He started his childhood education at Patongo Primary school, proceeded to Adilang Primary School in Agago District then joined Bishop Angelo Negri Primary School in Gulu, Northern Uganda.
-His primary education was interrupted by the Lord's Resistance Army insurgency in the region at the time and so was forced to flee to Kampala, Uganda's capital city, where he sat his primary leaving examinations at Bat Valley Primary school.
+His primary education was interrupted by the Lord's Resistance Army insurgency in the region at the time, and he fled to Kampala, Uganda's capital, where he sat his primary leaving examinations at Bat Valley Primary school.